 Speeding up Your Torrents Using a VPN

-No matter who your personal favourite is in the BitTorrent vs uTorrent debate, the most important thing is the download speeds that you can attain.
+No matter who your personal favorite is in the BitTorrent vs uTorrent debate, the most important thing is the download speeds that you can attain.
 We mentioned before that the clients themselves will not speed up your connection but that a VPN might be able to.

 Many ISPs the world over are always under pressure from authorities and corporations to do something about people downloading torrents.
 Furthermore, downloading torrents can use up a lot of the bandwidth that an ISP provides.
-For both of those reasons, there is a good chance that your ISP will bottleneck or throttle your speeds when it realises you are downloading.
+For both of those reasons, there is a good chance that your ISP will bottleneck or throttle your speeds when it realizes you are downloading.

 With a VPN however, they are not even going to be aware that you are doing this.
 A VPN will reroute all of your traffic and also encrypt it so that nobody will know what you are doing online.
 This means you will not be slowed down and therefore have a faster connection compared to if you were downloading without a VPN.